TSDB: Time Series Database. It is a data management system featuring efficient time series data writing and reading and statistical analysis.

 Timeline: same as Time series.

 Time Precision: the precision of the writing time of the time series data, such as millisecond, second, minute, hour.
-For example, one temperature data point is collected every one second or one load data point is collected every five minutes.
+For example, one temperature data point is collected every one second or one load CPU usage is collected every five minutes.

 Data Group: used to divide data into groups by tag value, in order to compare data that is of the same metric but from differenct devices.
 For example, group the temperature data (metric) by city (tag value).
 It is similar to the SQL: select temperature from xxx group by city where city in (Shanghai, Hangzhou).